dragonfly-science/dragonfly-science.github.io/_posts/2013-10-21-svg-to-define-layout.md

 At first, my research pointed me to a promising SVG element called `foreignObject`.
-This object is specifically designed to allow for the embedding of xml content within SVG structures.
-And my general impression from what people were saying is that both HTML and MathML foreignObject content was supported by browsers.
+This object is specifically designed to allow for the embedding of XML content within SVG structures.
+My general impression from some googling was that both HTML and MathML foreignObject content are supported by browsers.

 "Excellent!"
 I thought.

 Some simple HTML was all I needed, and I was temporarily glad I would not have to muck around with transforming coordinates manually.
 I could leave it up to the browser to put things in the right place.
 Or at least, so I thought...